j3rrryy/j3rrryy/README.md

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [J3rryXl@yandex.ru](mailto:J3rryXl@yandex.ru)
 *   🚀  I'm currently working on Cloud storage
-*   🧠  I'm learning Apache Kafka
+*   🧠  I'm learning Kubernetes and Apache Kafka
 *   🤝  I'm open to collaborating on interesting projects

 ### Skills